-Cyclic structures are prevalent in many biological and synthetic molecules; e.g. cyclic molecules play an important role in the DNA transcription process [1] as well as complex biochemical processes like insulin secretion [2].
+Introduction.- Cyclic structures are prevalent in many biological and synthetic molecules; e.g. cyclic molecules play an important role in the DNA transcription process [1] as well as complex biochemical processes like insulin secretion [2].
 Synthetic systems like macrocyclic-ethers (crown-ethers) have been synthesized for specific applications like cationic and anionic complexation agents [3].
-The growth and commercialization of cyclic polymers has been stunted due to problems associated in synthesizing larger-rings with routine monomers and without linear chain contamination.
 The absence of chain ends has led to speculation that the dynamic properties of polymeric rings differ from their linear analogues [4].
 Detailed experimental studies have been conducted on cyclic poly(dimethyl siloxane) (PDMS) [5-7] due to its natural tendency to form rings.
-Small angle neutron scattering (SANS) has been the primary tool to quantify these structures, and has made it possible to corroborate theoretical/computational predictions regarding the structure/conformation of ring polymers under different thermodynamic conditions.
+Small angle neutron scattering (SANS) has been a primary tool to quantify these structures, and has made it possible to corroborate theoretical/computational predictions conditions.
 These studies along with the recent development of Ru-based catalyst system by Bielawski et al. [8] for industrial scale production of cyclic polymers has invigorated interest in obtaining effective descriptions of cyclic structures.

 SANS is an effective analytic technique to characterize local features of the structure like the mean square radius of gyration of the cyclic polymer molecule, R_g , as well as the mass/size scaling of such a structure.
 The Casassa form factor [9] has been used for cyclic macromolecules.
-It has been reported in literature that the Casassa equation [9] results in less than satisfactory fits to describe the observed small angle scattering patterns (SAS) [5], especially for larger rings of higher molar mass.
+It has been reported in literature that the Casassa equation [9] results in less than satisfactory fits to describe the observed small angle scattering (SAS) patterns [5], especially for larger rings of higher molar mass.

-This letter describes an approach to model cyclics using a new pathway developed by Beaucage [10, 11] for analyzing hierarchical structures.
+This letter describes a pathway to model cyclics using a new approach developed by Beaucage [10, 11] for analyzing hierarchical structures.
 We shall also look at existing SANS data of cyclic polymers from the literature as a check for this approach [10, 11].
 It will be evident that this model yields an effective description for cyclic polymers.
 Additional information regarding the conformational state of the cyclic structures as well as their thermodynamic state can be understood using this approach.
 The final section will critically assess the Casassa equation [9, 12] using the new structural model.
-This will clarify the problems associated with the Casassa function [9].